google/error-prone/README.md

 To use this functionality, there are two basic commands:
 1) mvn -Dmaven.test.skip=true package
-     Compile and instrument all project files, without running tests.
+&nbsp;&nbsp;&nbsp;&nbsp;Compile and instrument all project files, without running tests.
 2) ./run-tests.sh
-Run all tests in the package, saving all results to disk.
+&nbsp;&nbsp;&nbsp;&nbsp;Run all tests in the package, saving all results to disk.

 ### Authors:
 Alan Litteneker